Albanian Riviera Road Trip on the SH8: A Breathtaking Drive from Vlorë to Sarandë via Llogara Pass

 3. Llogara to Dhërmi and Vuno: Beaches, Forests and Hidden Bays

-• Dhërmi Beach – Requires a descent via narrow road, often crowded in summer
+• Dhërmi Beach – Requires a descent via narrow road, lively but crowded in peak season

-• Gjipe Beach – Accessible via steep dirt track + 30 min hike.
-SUV recommended
+• Gjipe Beach – Stunning cove, reached via steep dirt track + 30 min hike (SUV required for closer access)

 Secluded Gjipe Beach on the Albanian Riviera, nestled between canyon cliffs along the SH8 road